 - Heat the oven to 350 degrees F.

-- Cut a piece of parchment paper and fit into the bottom of a 9 inch x 5 inch x 2 ½ inch loaf pan.
+- Cut a piece of parchment paper.
+Fit it into the bottom of a 9-inch by 5-inch by 2 ½-inch loaf pan.
 Secure it to the bottom of the pan with a few dabs of vegetable shortening.

-- Grease the pan well with vegetable shortening (including the surface of the parchment bottom),* sprinkle flour into the pan and then shake out the excess.
+- Grease the pan well with vegetable shortening (including the surface of the parchment bottom).* Sprinkle flour into the pan and shake out the excess.

 - In a mixing bowl, whisk together flour, baking powder and soda, salt and cardamom.
 Set aside.